chrissglad/patatapClone/README.md

 To access go to https://chrissglad.github.io/patatapClone/

-This is a clone project of the patatap.com
+This is a test clone project of the patatap.com

+Leverages PaperJs and HowlerJs libraries